 Venezuela: COVID-19 outbreak overwhelms health system

 Peru: Influx of Venezuelans in Tumbes

-As of September 2020, around 5.1 million Venezuelans have fled the country, and with the deteriorating political and economic situation in Venezuela, there is no indication the outflow will slow down soon.
-UNHCR projects the overall number of Venezuelans fleeing their country to reach 5.5 million by the end of 2020. ?
+As at May 2021, around 5.7 million Venezuelans have fled their home country.
+Considering the deteriorating political and economic situation in the country, there is no indication that the outflow of Venezuelans will lessen in the near future.
+The Regional Refugee and Migrant Response Plan (RMRP) expects the overall number of Venezuelans fleeing the country to reach 8.1 million by the end of 2021 ?

 IMPACT OF COVID-19

 The COVID-19 pandemic has led to significant regional population movements in Latin America, both inside countries and across borders.
 As at November 2020, 4.6 million Venezuelan refugees and migrants – of the total 5.4 million living outside their home country – were hosted within the region.
 Many Venezuelan refugees and migrants working in the informal economy in Colombia, Brazil, Ecuador, and Peru have lost their livelihoods and face poverty, eviction, food insecurity, and increased protection risks.
 As a result, a growing number of Venezuelans are returning to their home country.
 Dependency on humanitarian assistance has increased among the migrants who remain in host countries.
 There have also been cases of xenophobia and stigmatisation against Venezuelan migrants.
 This prejudice is associated with the perception that their migrant status leads to a higher risk of spreading COVID-19. ?